jtebbens/Homewizard-Energy/README.md

 This app let's you connect your HomeWizard Energy wifi dongle to Homey.
 You can add your HomeWizard Energy in the device section.

+v0.1.6
+* Pairing fix res.json not a function

 v0.1.5
 * Bug fix gas meter
 * Phase 3 power support (reading phase 3 type power usage)